-If you’re not sure whether you’ve been dealing with a lender or a credit broker, look at the business’s website to find out.
+If you’re not sure if you’ve been dealing with a lender or a credit broker, look at the business website to find out.
 Credit brokers must tell you that they’re a credit broker and not a lender.

 Be careful about any credit brokers who ask you to pay upfront, or additional fees – these might not be legitimate credit brokers.